King Charles’ brother Andrew to be stripped of ‘prince’ title and evicted from royal mansion

 London (CNN) — Britain’s King Charles has started a process to strip his brother Andrew of his titles and given him notice to move out of his mansion, Buckingham Palace said Thursday.

-Andrew, 65, has faced renewed scrutiny over his friendship with the late convicted sex offender Jeffrey Epstein following the release of his sexual assault accuser Virginia Giuffre’s posthumous memoir “Nobody’s Girl.”
+Andrew, 65, has face renewed scrutiny over his friendship with the late convicted sex offender Jeffrey Epstein following the release of his sexual assault accuser Virginia Giuffre’s posthumous memoir “Nobody’s Girl.”

 Giuffre – who the prince claims never to have met – said in the memoir that Andrew sexually assaulted her while she was a teenager.
-Giuffre died by suicide in April at the age of 41.
 Andrew has repeatedly denied all allegations against him.

 On Thursday, Buckingham Palace went further in censuring Andrew, saying in a statement: “His Majesty has today initiated a formal process to remove the Style, Titles and Honours of Prince Andrew.”